Dean-Sockalingum/staff-rota-system/ACADEMIC_PAPER_TEMPLATE.md

 prob.solve()
 ```

-This declarative syntax (state *what* to optimize, not *how*) contrasts with imperative heuristics [Cheang et al., 2003] requiring complex search logic.
+This declarative syntax (state *what* to optimise, not *how*) contrasts with imperative heuristics [Cheang et al., 2003] requiring complex search logic.

 **Performance:**
 - Small instances (5 staff, 7 days): <0.1s solve time